| +Home | Museum | Wanted | Specs | Previous | Next |

 same basic core of parts for flip-flops and gates, with component variances

-occurring in cases where different logic levels are needed or multiple-gate drive
+occurring in cases where different drive or input requirements exist.

 logic levels...one set of levels for use on-board, and another set of voltages

-used for communications across the backplane.
+used for signaling on the backplane.
 For on-board logic,

-to me why the backplane logic levels are different than the on-board
+to why the backplane logic levels are different than the on-board

 reflected in the model number of the machine?) circuit boards that